 Welcome to Arkley Works

-Howard Arkley (1951-99) seems the perfect subject for such a venture.
-In many ways, he was the quintessential Australian artist of the ‘Popist’/Postmodern generation of the 1970s and 80s, his vigorous air-brushed line-work and vivid colour a spectacular affront to the good manners of many a conservative critic (even to this day).
+In many ways, Howard Arkley was the quintessential Australian artist of the ‘Popist’/Postmodern generation of the 1970s and 80s, his vigorous air-brushed line-work and vivid colour a spectacular affront to the good manners of many a conservative critic (even to this day).
 Simultaneously respectful of his modernist and Pop forebears and contemporaries (Mondrian, Klee, Rothko, Warhol, Lichtenstein, Hockney, Ed Ruscha and Robert Rooney, to name a few of his numerous heroes), he was also fascinated by popular culture – comics, toys, disco and punk music, advertising imagery and neon signs.

 He also became, surprisingly perhaps (although he had long been fascinated by popular taste and decoration), an advocate for suburbia, especially in his last decade, achieving an extraordinary success with his ‘Home Show’ at the Australian Pavilion of the 48th Venice Biennale which opened in June 1999 with his magnum opus Fabricated Rooms (1997-99) as its centrepiece.